Chinese Cinnamon

 2020 Dec 10 Nutrients Park YH, Kim DH, Lee JS, Jeong HI, Lee KW, Kang TH

-Randomised Controlled Trial Chinese Cinnamon Gout Uric Acid HyperuricemiaDKB114, a mixture of Linn flower extract, effectively reduces serum uric acid level, suggesting its potential as a dietary supplement for hyperuricemia treatment.
+Randomised Controlled Trial Chinese Cinnamon Uric Acid HyperuricemiaDKB114, a mixture of Linn flower extract, effectively reduces serum uric acid level, suggesting its potential as a dietary supplement for hyperuricemia treatment.

-Insights are moderated by the Research Hub team and offer an at-a-glance overview of interesting research findings.
+Research insights are moderated by the Research Hub team and offer an at-a-glance overview of interesting research findings.

 Cinnamon, ginger, and mint enhanced chocolates effectively reduce menstrual pain and improve blood iron levels without increasing body weight or negatively affecting cholesterol.

-Randomised Controlled Trial Cinnamon Dark Chocolate Field Mint
+Randomised Controlled Trial Cinnamon Dark Chocolate Field Mint Iron

 Cinnamon is a safe therapeutic agent without significant adverse effects based on systematic reviews and meta-analyses.